-522.0 Seminar in North American History
+522.0 Seminar In North American History

-A seminar on some aspects of North American History (Canadian, American, or comparative) intended for senior students in History.
+A seminar on some aspects of North American history (Canadian, American, or comparative) intended for senior students in history.
 Topics to be examined will be determined by the instructor.
 Among them will be: nationalism, religion, reform/radicalism, slavery, liberal democracy and culture, regional history, populism and progressive reform.

-523.0 Seminar in Social History
+523.0 Seminar on North American Social History

-Prerequisite: background in history and social sciences.
+Prerequisite: a course in history or one of the social sciences.